 Before entering into a contract, consider the worst-case scenario mess-up.
 If the worst-case scenario is something that your business cannot afford to occur, it is probably worth speaking with lawyers to confirm the terms of the contract, and to ensure that your interests are protected.

-In 2010 the Commonwealth Government passes the Competition and Consumer Act, which largely replaced the Trade Practices Act.
+In 2010 the Commonwealth Government passed the Competition and Consumer Act, which largely replaced the Trade Practices Act.
 Amongst other things, this introduced the concept of Unfair Terms in consumer contracts and when these might be found to be void.
 In 2016 these unfair contract laws extended to many small business contracts.

 A small business contract is any contract which satisfies all of the following conditions: